ucan-wg/delegation/README.md

 Thanks to [Benjamin Goering] for the many community threads and connections to [W3C] standards.

-Thanks to [Steve Moyer] for his detailed feedback on the selector design and thoughts on ANBF generation.
+Thanks to [Steve Moyer] for his detailed feedback on the selector design and thoughts on ANBF codegen.

 Thanks to [Juan Caballero] for the numerous questions, clarifications, and general advice on putting together a comprehensible spec.